-Since we would not consider Clinique to be cruelty-free as their products are tested on animals when required by law, we also wouldn’t consider anything sold or manufactured by Clinique to be vegan.
+Clinique claims to offer one or more items that are “vegan” but since we do not consider Clinique to be cruelty-free as their products are tested on animals when required by law, we also wouldn’t consider anything sold or manufactured by Clinique to be vegan.

 I also noticed Sephora listing some of Clinique products in their “Vegan Skincare” category but note that Clinique is NOT cruelty-free.
 Clinique products are tested on animals.

 I’m assuming Sephora is labeling products as “vegan” when they’re formulated without any animal ingredients or by-products.
 But “Vegan” Cosmetics should also consider whether the products or its ingredients were tested on animals, anywhere in the world.